 4. Choose Your Partners Carefully

 Under GDPR, your company is liable for the breaches of third party processors.
 Scrutinize your vendors and work only with those who are as serious about security as you are.
 This is especially important when it comes to payment management.
 From ACH and Apple Pay to Google Pay and UP payments, there are more options and issues for merchants offering POS and online transactions – and at the same time, more pressure than ever to may paying as easy and convenient for customers as possible.
+If you’re unsure about your company’s GDPR compliancy, it might be helpful for you to have a GDPR audit.
+It’s better to be safe than sorry!

 5. Invest in Compliance Tools